 “For months, I patiently waited for the depressions to disappear.
 Years later, I’m still waiting.
 I have a few little pits, or ice pick scars, on my chin and on one side of my nose.
 On the other side of my nose, I have a small collection of boxcar scars.
 No amount of exfoliation or retinol has been able to help.
 And every time a professional looks at my skin, they ask what happened, and when I tell them the reaction is always the same: a sigh and a knowing head shake.
 When done properly, cortisone shots can be lifesavers.
 Less is more.
 I’d rather have a cortisone shot not work as well than have it work too well to the point that it leaves a scar behind.”

 “I didn’t start struggling with breakouts until I turned 24 (the quarter-life second puberty is so real).
 These days, I tend to break out on my chin around the time when I get my period.
-My routine of glycolic exfoliation and spot treatment with Renée Rouleau’s Anti-Cyst Treatment ($43), plus the occasional Origins Retexturizing Mask ($22), usually does the job within a week or two.
-(And in the meantime, bless Urban Decay’s Naked Skin Concealer, $28).
+My routine of glycolic exfoliation and spot treatment with Renée Rouleau’s Anti-Cyst Treatment ($49), plus the occasional Origins Retexturizing Mask ($26), usually does the job within a week or two.

 “But a few months ago, I developed this meteoric blemish right in the middle of my cheek that refused to respond to OTC treatments.
 It stayed put for about six weeks before I decided to explore in-office options.
 Someone recommended that I try a cortisone shot, and after looking into it, that seemed like the right way to go.